TEZULS/TEZULS/README.md

 ### Nassim E,

 # 🙄 About me
-Hello, I am Nassim, I live and study in France.
+Hello my name is Nassim, I live and study in France.
 I am passionate about programming since 2020, I mainly use the PocketMine API to build my plugins.

 # 🛠 I working on ?
 I'm working on my minecraft server [ArkaniaStudios](https://github.com/ArkaniaStudios).